Featured Venue Offers

 A good selection of venues also offer evenings where external specialists come in to offer you advice and choice for your big day.
 For example wedding dress shops may bring dresses to try and talk about what style suits you.
 Hair and Makeup and Beauty specialists offer demonstrations and trials for you to try out new ideas to make you look and feel your very best.

-Seeing your shortlist of venues a few times really helps you when making your final choice.
+Seeing your shortlist of properties a few times really helps you when making your final choice.
 Firstly make sure you see all the function rooms and each room that has a civil ceremony licence in place.
 This will open up lots of different options to you that you may not have considered in terms of size, atmosphere and style.
 Also view the bar and communal areas as there vary considerably from venue to venue.
 After the communal areas check out the different types off bedroom accommodation including family rooms, rooms for disabled guests as well as the honeymoon suites.

 It is also advisable to look at all the outdoor locations you may with to use for your wedding for the ceremony, social entertainment, and for those special photo opportunities.
 Out door shots can often make a spectacular backdrop for your photographs and video helping you create those cherished memories.
 All of these can be viewed whilst at the wedding Fayre.
 You can then later arrange a private venue viewing with the staff with a list of all your questions already prepared.
 Mostly importantly enjoy the wedding Fayres and viewings and take friends and family with you to get their points of view as well.